frontendnorth/fen/src/_blog/2019/call-for-proposals.md

 ## CFP form

 You can apply to speak at Front End North by [filling out our CFP form](https://forms.gle/9LKwzhpVJG2RNaAi7).
+Please remember that **this CFP will close on Saturday November 16th**.

 Good luck!